 NSI-189 is believed to work by stimulating neurogenesis, specifically in the hippocampus, a key area of the brain involved in memory and emotional regulation.
 Neurogenesis, the process of generating new neurons, is crucial for maintaining cognitive function.

-As a nootropic, NSI-189 is thought to enhance cognitive functions, aiding in memory, learning, and overall mental clarity.
+As a nootropic, NSI-189 enhances cognitive functions, with research showing NSI-189 benefits include improved memory formation, enhanced learning capacity, increased mental clarity, and reduced symptoms of depression through its neurogenic properties.
 NSI-189 has also shown potential as a treatment for major depressive disorder.
 By promoting the growth of new neurons in the hippocampus, NSI-189 addresses the brain changes associated with depression.

 Pros: